back to top

 Example 1:

-Check whether the two sets are disjoint or not.
+Check whether the two sets are disjoint.

 #create a set with five integers